-Survivor square rubber tiles and Survivor interlocking rubber tiles are designed specifically for weight room, aerobic and other high impact applications.
+Isometrics Square rubber tiles, Isometrics Interlocking rubber tiles & Isometrics EcoLock rubber tiles are designed specifically for weight room, aerobic and other high impact applications.
 In addition, the product is skate and spike resistant and can be installed in skating arenas and golf course applications.

 Survivor Rubber and Sportfloor is manufactured from recycled truck tire crumb rubber encapsulated in a urethane binder which creates a tough, abrasion and impact resistant composition with excellent slip-resistant, fatigue and acoustical characteristics.

 Isometrics Color Palettes are 90% Black + 1 Core Color (10%)